Dusan Vlahovic: Juventus agree £62.8m fee for Fiorentina striker

-Juventus have agreed a £62.8m fee with Fiorentina for striker Dusan Vlahovic, according to Sky in Italy.
+Dusan Vlahovic has completed his Juventus medical ahead of his £62.8m move from Fiorentina.

-Juventus and Fiorentina had been in negotiations for some time over a fee for Vlahovic and have finally agreed a price.
+Juve and Fiorentina had been in negotiations for some time over a fee for Vlahovic and finally agreed a price on Tuesday.

 Fiorentina want to sell the 21-year-old Serbia international, who is keen to make the move to Turin, this month to maximise their profit, as he has just 18 months remaining on his contract.